-The Company's capital management objectives, policies and processes have remained unchanged during the three months ended January 31, 2022 and 2021.
+The Company's capital management objectives, policies and processes have remained unchanged during the six months ended April 30, 2022 and 2021.
 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than that of the TSXV which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.

-As at January 31, 2022, the Company is not in compliance with the TSXV capital requirements.
-The consequences of non-compliance are at the discretion of the TSXV.
+As at April 30, 2022, the Company is in compliance with the TSXV capital requirements.

-13. FINANCIAL INSTRUMENTS
+14. FINANCIAL INSTRUMENTS